FawazFarid/mpesa-ruby/README.md

 # Mpesa

+> ⚠️ This gem is under development and still at early stages.

 The Mpesa Ruby library provides access to the various APIs (https://developer.safaricom.co.ke/apis-explorer) M-PESA offers for developers working on applications written in Ruby.